Intelligent Routing

 4. Co-existing with on-premise Web Proxy

-Banyan can operate seamlessly in secure networks that require all web traffic to be inspected by a web proxy.
-The Banyan app and Banyan Access Tier both respect the OS’s http_connect proxy setting, and so can communicate with the Banyan Cloud Command Center.
+CSE can operate seamlessly in secure networks that require all web traffic to be inspected by a web proxy.
+The desktop app and Access Tier both respect the OS’s http_connect proxy setting, and so can communicate with the Cloud Command Center.

 What’s next

-Read more about how zero-trust policies work in Banyan.
+Read more about how zero-trust policies work in SonicWall Cloud Secure Edge.